GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 ### Set openrouteservice properties in an Environment file

 Configuring properties in `docker-compose.yml` is a good way to set a handful of properties.
-If you want to customize a big number of properties or if you maybe have different configurations in use, it is more convenient to save the properties to a separate file.
+If you want to customize a great number of properties or if you maybe have different configurations in use, it is more convenient to save the properties to a separate file.

 The properties that were set in in the `docker-compose.yml` snippet in the previous section could instead be set in a separete file `ors-config.env`.